-Note: This article is the twelfth in an ongoing series on valuation and capitalization.
+Note: This article is the thirteenth in an ongoing series on valuation and capitalization.
 To learn more about the financial mechanics of early stage investing, download this free eBook today Angel Investing by the Numbers: Valuation, Capitalization, Portfolio Construction and Startup Economics or purchase our books at Amazon.com.

 How do you define success as an angel investor?
 Are you successful if you invested in one grand slam like Amazon or Google?
 Perhaps you define success as not losing all of your angel investment dollars after making investments in a dozen companies.
 Or, maybe success for you is defined by how many entrepreneurs you helped get companies financed and on their way.
 Since angel investors have many different criteria for defining success, it’s difficult to compare one investor’s results to another’s.

 With all that said, I’d like to propose we narrow the focus temporarily and take a purely mathematical approach to defining success.
 This approach is similar to the method used to measure the performance of traditional VC funds.
 There’s a significant amount of data collected over the years for VC performance from organizations such as Cambridge Associates and Thomson Reuters Venture Economics.
 And, even though there is limited data on angel investing returns, we do have some preliminary research that indicates average returns for angel investors are around 27% for an annual rate of return.